openhive-network/tests_api/hivemind/reference/tags_api/README.md

 ##### Returns a list of post discussions by payout.
 `python3 get_post_discussions_by_payout.py https://api.steemit.com https://api.steem.house ./ blocktrades 1`

-Method works fine, but there is difference in comparition:
+Method works fine, but there is difference in comparison:

 ```
 Differences detected in jsons: {